-Higham Hill - 30 potential additional places
+Higham Hill Ward - 30 potential additional places

-Blackhorse Yard (formerly Webbs Industrial site): Full day care places - The numbers of places required is low, however we have worked with our Planning service to ensure that a proposed new redevelopment, includes a potential commercial space suitable for a nursery, should there be any requirement.
+Blackhorse Yard (formerly Webbs Industrial site): Full day care places - The numbers of places required is low, however the proposed new redevelopment, includes a potential commercial space suitable for a nursery, should there be any requirement.
 Anticipated completion 2024-25

-Chapel End - 50 additional places
+Chapel End Ward - 50 additional places

 Town Hall Redevelopment: Although we only identified a need for a small number of childcare places in this ward, and as such, it was not part of any planning condition, the successful developer has included a standalone 50+ place nursery/creche in their tender submission.
-The Early Years, Childcare & Business Development service are working with our Planning Team and the developer to ensure that the space being created will be suitable for a new early year's provision as this will potentially support with the deficit of places in the neighbouring William Morris and Hale End and Highams Park wards.
+The space being created will be suitable for a new early year's provision and will potentially support with the deficit of places in the neighbouring William Morris and Hale End and Highams Park wards.
 Completion of the nursery is anticipated to be 2026-2027

-Wood Street - 40 additional places
+Wood Street Ward - 40 additional places